 PSC 361 Pharmaceutical Analytical Techniques I. This course serves as an introduction to some of the major techniques used for development, characterization, and evaluation of delivery systems and drug products, as well as qualitative and quantitative analysis of the active compounds.
 The analytical techniques studied include spectrophotometry, chromatography, nuclear magnetic resonance and mass spectrometry.
 Other techniques used for assessment of particle size, drug in vitro release, and determination of formulation characteristics and stability are also studied.
 The laboratory portion focuses on the application of such methodologies and operation of related instruments to answer specific aims of a new research project proposed each semester.
-(3) Prerequisite: CHE 221 function and regulation.
+(3); Prerequisite: CHE 221

+PSC 362 Pharmaceutical Analytical Techniques II.
+The course has been designed to be a practical introduction to essential techniques in cell and molecular biology.
+The semester is broken up into several modules whose experimental series are designed to achieve a specific goal related to the study of tumor suppressor protein function and regulation.
 The experiments are novel with no a priori knowledge of the results, providing a framework for the development of practical research skills including troubleshooting, experimental design, and data analysis.
 The core techniques to be learned include: electrophoresis of DNA and proteins, protein quantitation, Western blotting, cell transfection methods, restriction enzyme digest, plasmid DNA isolation, PCR mutagenesis, gene expression assays, and immunofluorescent cell staining.
 Laboratory notebooks, quizzes, homework assignments, and manuscript-style results presentations factor into grading, although class participation/ performance over the course of the semester are substantially weighed.
 (3); Prerequisite: CHE 221